-Created using the same brutal design language, the new Revue Thommen Airspeed Instrument RT1920 differs from the rest of the pack with its black PVD-coated stainless steel case that also features a “rose gold” PVD coating on its thin fixed bezel, four screws on the front side and, of course, on the extra-large winding/setting crown (the crown, by the way, features a reassuringly good grip not only thanks to its sheer size, but also because of deep notching that makes operating the wristwatch even more comfortable.)
-While the square-shaped case may look too massive due to its width of 44 millimeters that allow the watch to occupy almost all width of an average wrist, it doesn’t actually feel large thanks to its relatively thin profile of just eight millimeters from top to bottom and also because of its short lugs that don’t add too much to the gadget’s overall length.
+Created using the same brutal design language, the Airspeed Instrument RT1920 differs from the rest of the pack with its black PVD-coated stainless steel case that also features a “rose gold” PVD coating on its thin fixed bezel, four screws on the front side and, of course, on the extra-large winding/setting crown (the crown, by the way, features a reassuringly good grip not only thanks to its sheer size but also because of deep notching that makes operating the wristwatch even more comfortable.)
+While the square-shaped case may look too massive due to its width of 44 millimeters that allow the case to occupy almost all width of an average wrist, it doesn’t actually feel large thanks to its relatively thin profile of just eight millimeters from top to bottom and also because of its short lugs that don’t add too much to the gadget’s overall length.

 Where was I?
 Oh, speaking of differences between this model and previous iterations of the Airspeed Instrument line, the new member of the family also adds more upscale-looking hour indices and hands.
-Made of some sort of yellow metal (can it be steel plated with titanium nitride or something?) the hands (including better half of surface of the thin central second hand, which is not that common) feature generously sized patches of high-quality Superluminova luminous compound that, by the way, make the watch more legible in daylight giving the deep Navy Blue dial even more contrasting appearance.
+Made of some sort of yellow metal (can it be steel plated with titanium nitride or something?) the hands (including better half of surface of the thin central second hand, which is not that common) feature generously sized patches of high-quality Superluminova luminous compound that, by the way, make the dial more legible in daylight giving the deep Navy Blue dial even more contrasting appearance.

-To make the timekeeper more legible at night, its light grey minute track is equipped with 12 small luminous dots.
+To make the dial more legible at night, its light grey minute track is equipped with 12 small luminous dots.
 As you can see on the pictures, the dot at 12 hours is triangle-shaped, the ones at 3, 6 and 9 hours are square-shaped, while the rest eight dots are just round.
 Frankly, I think I would prefer the Superluminova to cover the applied Arabic numerals, but, well, nobody’s perfect.